 27. Don’t Let A Person Define You

 Never rely on another person for your happiness.
-It’s super important to build memories and build a bond with your significant other.
-Spending time with each other is fine, but there are also limits to that, which could be hard.
+Building memories and a bond with your significant other is super important.
+Spending time with each other is fine, but there are also limits, which could be hard.

-Especially when you’re in your honeymoon phase, which from my perspective is like the first six months to a year, you feel like you need to have every waking second with that person, which is fine.
-Let me tell you, things get old quick, and routines get old quick.
+Especially when you’re in your honeymoon phase, which from my perspective, is like the first six months to a year, you feel like you need to have every waking second with that person, which is fine.
+Let me tell you, things get old quickly, and routines get old quickly.

-For Example, People get bored and tired, and you start to drift away slowly.
-So arguing more about dumb little things and the little arguments turn to more significant disasters.
+For Example, People get bored and tired and drift away slowly.
+So arguing more about dumb little things and the little arguments become more significant disasters.

 It’s a mess.
-So it’s crucial sometimes to take a step back and only spend a few, even if it’s like two days or something away from each other.
+So it’s crucial sometimes to take a step back and only spend a few, even if it’s two days or something away from each other.
 For some people, that can be hard.
-It’s important to have time for yourself and other people before your relationship, such as family friends.
+Having time for yourself and others before your relationship is important, such as family and friends.

-It allows the person to miss you and miss someone is right, and setting a date for when you’re going to see each other is also good.
+It allows the person to miss you and miss someone is right, and setting a date for when you will see each other is also good.
 If you continuously have the same routine, you never look forward to anything because you expect to see that person.
-I don’t know about you guys, but I love alone time, and I love being alone, not saying that I’m antisocial or anything.
+I don’t know about you guys, but I love alone time.
+Not saying that I’m antisocial or anything.

-We tend to forget when we’re in a relationship because we focus all of our attention on that relationship. so it’s always vital.
-Like I said, take a step back and do something for yourself.
+We tend to forget when we’re in a relationship because we focus all our attention on that relationship.
+It’s always vital.
+As I said, take a step back and do something for yourself.
 Treat yourself to going out shopping.

-You don’t always have to be with someone to feel a hole or feel complete, and your significant other should be like a happy enhancer.
-So you should already be pleased with yourself, and then when you see that person or when you’re with them they should make you even happier.
+You don’t always have to be with someone to feel a hole or feel complete; your significant other should be like a happy enhancer.
+So you should already be pleased with yourself, and then when you see that person or when you’re with them, they should make you even happier.

 28. Never Compare Your Relationship

 Comparing relationships nowadays is easy to do, mostly with social media.
-I would have to say Twitter and Instagram for sure you see so many pictures of people getting gifts or something like bags of victory or secrets from their boyfriend or whatever.
+I would have to say Twitter and Instagram.
+You see so many pictures of people getting gifts, like bags of victory, secrets from their boyfriends, or whatever.

-You like, oh my god, like I want that like why does it my boyfriend do that why don’t we like that why don’t we lick that picture that this person posted or something and right there – change your perspective.
+You like, oh my god, I want that.
+Why does my boyfriend do that why don’t we like that picture that this person posted or something, and right there – change your perspective?
 Look at your relationship and look into ways to improve and continue building your relationship and not compete or compare yourself to other relationships’ love and happiness.

-Your relationship is the most important thing, and the best part about the relationship and the gifts are all little bonuses.
+Your relationship is the most important thing; little bonuses are the best part about the relationship and the gifts.
 Also, I feel like nowadays, girls put so much pressure on guys into what they have to do because of relationship goals.

 29. Fight For Each Other

-You and your significant others should always be putting 110 percent in your relationship, not 50/50, not 75, 25, 100 percent, and never force relationships.
+You and your significant others should always be putting 110 percent into your relationship, not 50/50, not 75, 25, or 100 percent, and never force relationships.
 It’s not going to work out no matter what you do.
 It is going to work out no matter what you do.

 My boyfriend and I have gone through so many things, and I’m a big believer in prayer, and somehow we always ended up working things out and only ending up together.

-I believe in fate and that no matter what happens, no matter how long you guys may be away from each other if you go through a big struggle.
+I believe in fate and that no matter what happens or how long you guys may be away from each other if you go through a big struggle.

-Keep in mind that whenever you’re going through challenges, try to work things out as best as possible.
+Remember that whenever you face challenges, try to work things out as best as possible.
 Always make sure that you hear both sides of your argument.
-Communication is key and everything, whether you’re building it or already in a relationship.
+Whether you’re building it or already in a relationship, communication is key.

 30. Forgive & Forget

 Things are never intentional when it comes to hurting one another.
-It happens you have to learn to accept things as they are and forgive and forget.
+You have to learn to accept things and forgive and forget.
 It’s effortless to say and very hard to do.
 Remember that no matter what items you’ve gone through in your relationship.
-It will get better because time heals everything, and again been there has done that.
+It will improve because time heals everything, and being there has done that again.

-I’m so grateful for all the things and challenges that my boyfriend and I have been through.
-I’m so thankful that we were both able to forgive and forget because it puts your relationship at ease.
+I’m so grateful for all the things and challenges my boyfriend, and I have been through.
+I’m so thankful we could forgive and forget because it puts your relationship at ease.
 It brings peace and even more happiness into your relationship.
 It makes things more robust.

 For Example, When you forgive and forget, it’s a decision you’re driving to yourself.
 So leave it in the past, don’t keep bringing it up, don’t keep bringing that negative energy into your relationship.

 It is super important because there’s nothing more unhealthy or worse than having that big grudge of anger, hate, and sadness.
-Move on, and it’s the best thing for not only yourself but for your relationship.
+Move on, and it’s the best thing for yourself and your relationship.

 31. Consider Your Lover

-You also need to consider what makes your partner happy, their values, what they operate under, and their belief system.
-The more you know about what makes them tick, the easier it will be to make them happy.
+You must also consider what makes your partner happy, their values, what they operate under, and their belief system.
+The more you know what makes them tick, the easier to make them happy.

-The vital element that I would like to address with you today is making sure that you have joint projects together if you are engaged in a specific activity with a common goal.
+The vital element that I want to address with you today is ensuring that you have joint projects together if you are engaged in a specific activity with a common goal.

 33. Try To Solve Problems

-When trying to prevent a breakup or avoiding fighting, consider knowing when to talk about the hard stuff.
-There are so many times that we lose our patience, and we’ve had it up to here.
+When trying to prevent a breakup or avoid fighting, consider knowing when to discuss the hard stuff.
+So many times, we lose our patience, and we’ve had it up to here.

-For some reason, we think that’s the perfect time to have an earnest conversation about things that make us unhappy when I’m frustrated, and I’m angry.
+For some reason, we think that’s the perfect time to have an earnest conversation about things that make us unhappy when I’m frustrated and angry.
 I’m wound up talking about what’s bothering me, and it’s probably not going to come off as superior.

-I might be a little bit patient and a little less understanding.
+I might be a little bit more patient and a little less understanding.
 I may be more concerned with venting than listening to the solution.
 They may provide to eliminate the problem.
-So we don’t find resolve when we start yelling things in the middle what I would encourage you to wait for a better time when maybe things are going a little better.
+So we don’t find resolve when we start yelling things in the middle, I would encourage you to wait for a better time when things are improving.

 34. Accept Difference